 To crop the image, type Shift + X. Finally let’s save the image.
 Before validating, click Options to check the JPEG image compression.
 Prefer a value around 90% (even, at the limit, 80% for a publication on the Internet).

 Note: to return to the XnView Explorer, when an image is displayed, simply double-click it.

-XnView allows to write scripts (succession of repetitive tasks) and to apply them to several images or a complete folder.
+XnView allows writing scripts (succession of repetitive tasks) and applying them to several images or a complete folder.

 Tip: specify a destination folder different from the original folder, one is never too careful.